Lemon-Chad/jpizza-docs/source/main.md

 <> This function will fail 50% of the time and return a random number the other 50%.
 ```

+*Note about 'throw': If you provide two strings separated by a comma, it will use the first string as the error type and the second as the details.*

 ### Handling Resolves

 There are several special functions that we can use to handle **Resolves**.